cuddlyogre/ExportLDraw/Readme.md

 **Extras**

-**Prefer unofficial parts:** If a part is in both the unofficial and official library, use the unofficial one.
 **Import all materials:** Import all LDraw materials, not just the ones used by the model.
 **Add subsurface:** Attach a subsurface shader node to materials.
 **Debug text:** Render debug text to the system console.
+**Import edges:** Import LDraw edges as edges.
+**Treat shortcut parts as models:** Treat shortcut parts as if they were models by splitting them into their constituent parts instead of merging them.
+**Freestyle edges:** Render LDraw edges using freestyle.
+**Prefer unofficial parts:** If a part is in both the unofficial and official library, use the unofficial one.
 **No studs:** Don't import studs.
 Not particularly useful but is neat to see.
-**Import edges:** Import LDraw edges as edges.
-**Freestyle edges:** Render LDraw edges using freestyle.

 # Exporting